reycuba0918/Group-Password-Generator/README.md

 apomicticalchefbarcarolleequisetalesavitaminosis
 ```

-## What happens if the project needs to be recompiled?
+## Need to recompile?
 This project provides the command `passgenerator` for Unix development environments and the command `passgenerator.exe` for Windows development environments.
 However, if there is a need to recompile, the flags "-I.", "-g", "-w", "-lm", and "-pthread" must be used.
 * Note that this program provides files to recompile that already have these flags.
-  * If the coding environment is Unix-based, you can use the `make` file located inside the `.unix` folder.
+  * If the coding environment is Unix-based, you can use the `makefile`.
   * If the coding environment is Windows-based, you can use `.vscode\tasks.json` in combination with VScode to recompile.